This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pruning Back Herbs

-For softer herbs like basil, snip stems down to about 6 inches.
-Regular pruning boosts regrowth and prevents bolting.
+For soft-stemmed herbs like basil, cut stems down to 6 inches using scissors or pruning shears.

 Herb Type | Pruning Depth | Recommended Tools |